 Courses available in Cooperative Arts and Sciences Education are HUM 193V, SCI 193V, and SSCI 193V which carry 1-4 credits per term.
 Students may enroll 4 times for a maximum of 12 credits.
 These courses do not fulfill General Education requirements for the A.S. degree nor do they fulfill A.A. core requirements.

 For more information, contact the Cooperative Education Office (845-9169).

 DISTANCE EDUCATION

-COORDINATOR: Ross Egloria (845-9234, egloria@hawaii.edu)
+COORDINATOR: Natalie Perez (845-9400, neichner@hawaii.edu)

 Website: www.honolulu.hawaii.edu/distance